jetaggart/te/README.md

 te listen
 ```

-In the other run your tests!
+In the other terminal run your tests!

 ```bash
 te run spec.rb